 There are many myths about how you’re not meant to ever wet your lashes.
 These are NOT true.
-24 hours after your lash appointment you must keep them away from water, and excessive steam and heat as the glue is still setting, but after this you can get them wet!
+Straight after your lash appointment you must keep them away from water, and excessive steam and heat as the glue is still setting, but after 24 hours you can get them wet!
 Keeping your lashes clean is super important, and to do this you need to get them wet.

-Most lash techs sell a lash specific cleanser and brush which is the best product to buy for your lashes (and it lasts ages!), and this is how you use them:
+Most lash techs sell a lash specific cleanser and brush (find ours here!) which is the best product to buy for your lashes, and it lasts ages!
+This is how you use them:

 Clean your lash extensions a minimum of 3 times a week, or daily if you wear eye-makeup every day or have oily skin.
 Ensure to cleanse your lash extensions after swimming and activities that cause excessive sweating (gym, sauna, etc).